-At its simplest level, weighing of players before and after training indicates their level of dehydration and risk of heat illness.
-This takes account of both the amount of sweat lost and the amount of fluid drunk and gives the net balance.
-There will be a small amount of weight loss due to the fuels used to produce energy (mostly carbohydrate, with a bit of fat), but this amount is relatively small.
+At its simplest level, weighing players before and after training indicates their level of dehydration and risk of heat illness.
+It accounts for the amount of sweat lost and the amount of fluid drunk and gives the net balance.
+There will be a small amount of weight loss due to the fuels used to produce energy (primarily carbohydrates, with a bit of fat), but this amount is relatively small.
 There will also be water loss from the lungs and loss through the skin.
 A weight loss of 1kg represents a net loss of 1L of body fluid.

 A slightly better measure is obtained if the player is weighed before and after training or competition (nude and dry on both occasions) and his (or her) drinks bottle is also weighed before and after, assuming that all players drink from their bottles and that anything that is taken from the bottle is swallowed and not spilt/poured over the head/spat out.
 If the decrease in weight of the drinks bottle is added to the reduction in weight of the player, we get the actual sweat loss.
 We also get a measure of the player's drinking behaviour.

 All this is easy to do, and all it requires is a set of kitchen scales to weigh the drinks bottles, a reliable set of scales to weigh the players, and a bit of organisation.
 The cost is effectively nil -just a bit of time and effort on the part of one of the backroom staff.
-There is one more measure that can be usefully added, but this needs rather more specialised apparatus and is thus likely to be the preserve of the top clubs only: the measurement of salt losses in sweat.
+One more measure can be usefully added, but this needs a somewhat more specialised apparatus and is thus likely to be the preserve of the top clubs only: the measurement of salt losses in sweat.

 Identifying salty sweaters